iliqKichev/VESTA-tools/README.md

 # VESTA-tools
-A collection of simple tools that proved to be needed for hadling large periodic calculations with the VASP software package.
+A collection of simple tools that proved to be needed for handling large periodic calculations with the VASP software package.